jhburns/ExperienceCapture/Documentation/Updating.md

 ## Configure Setup Scene

 - Go into the `ExperienceCapture/` folder.
-- Select the called 'SetupEC'.
+- Select the scene called 'SetupEC'.
 - Click on the `SetupCapture` object in the Unity Hierarchy.
 - Change the `Scene To Load` value to whatever scene you want loaded first.